Image created by alconost.com

 Incidentally, this is also relevant for advertising with Google Ads: the title and description of the ad must not exceed the possible number of characters.

-For mass creation of online banners for different locales, a convenient option is the Nitro + Pikaban bundle.
+For mass banner ad creation for different locales, a convenient option is the Nitro + Pikaban bundle.
 Pikaban is a creative banner generator in which marketers can make animated HTML banners without the aid of a designer.
 On the dashboard they can upload images; enter the desired text; select a size suitable for Google Ads and other platforms; apply effects; and have the resulting set of banners sent directly to their email.
 If there are multiple languages, the texts can first be quickly run through Nitro, and then the templates with different languages can be saved in your account.

 Localization of reviews